RSU is proudly affiliated with

 One Jiu Jitsu & Foster Brazilian Jiu-Jitsu

-RSU offers it's students the ability to expand their passion of martial arts through Brazilian Jiu Jitsu (BJJ) and our affiliations.
+RSU offers it's students the ability to expand their passion of martial arts through Brazilian Jiu Jitsu (BJJ) and our extended family.
 Below you will find more information on our BJJ program leadership.

 Professor Giva Santana